MaastrichtU-Library/data-literacy-handbook/book/basics/why-data-literacy.md

 ---
 [ ] Data is like garbage.
 You'd better know what you are going to do with it before you collect it.
 > Try again!
 This quote is attributed to Mark Twain
-[ ] Errors using inadequate data are much less than those using no data at all.
+[ ] Without data, you're just another person with an opinion.
 > Try again!
-This quote is attributed to Charles Babbage [ ] qualitative data
+This quote is attributed to William Edwards Deming [ ] The goal is to turn data into information, and information into insight.
-[x] It is a capital mistake to theorize before one has data.
+> Try again!
+This quote is attributed to Carly Fiorina [x] It is a capital mistake to theorize before one has data.
 > Indeed!
-This is a quote that Sherlock Holmes said in "A study in Scarlet" by Arthur Conan Doyle
+This is a quote that Sherlock Holmes said in "A study in Scarlet" by Arthur Conan Doyle [ ] We are drowning in information but starved for knowledge; data are plentiful, but insight is scarce.
+> Try again!
+This quote is attributed to John Naisbitt

 ---
 ::::